adapt-it/adaptit/docs/Localization_Readme.txt

 your help!
 If you want to help complete or correct the localizations for Spanish, French, Russian, Portuguese, Indonesian, Chinese, or Azeri, here is how you can do so:
+   * The easiest way to edit or correct an existing localization is to register as a localization translator and use Adapt It's Pootle web translation interface at: http://pootle.sil.org/projects/adaptit/.
+Using Adapt It's Pootle localization web site, you can help to get Adapt It's interface fully translated into the language of your choice!
+If you have any problems getting registered there please send an email to Bill Martin at bill_martin@sil.org for assistance and instructions.
-   * The easiest way to edit or correct an existing localization is to first install a free program called Poedit.
+   * Another way to edit or correct an existing localization is to first install a free program called Poedit.
 PoEdit is an easy to use program with a graphical interface that helps you translate Adapt It's interface elements.
 Poedit can be downloaded from the